 Moving into the 19th century, French artists such as William-Adolphe Bouguereau took great inspiration from mythology in art.
 The German romantic artist Caspar David Friedrich also painted fantastical and allegorical scenes.

-However, the famous Spanish artist, Francisco de Goya, produced some of the most recognized oil paintings.
-His career culminated with his Black Paintings of 1819 to 1823, depicting intensely haunting themes of insanity and pessimism.
+However, famous Spanish artist Francisco de Goya produced some of the most recognizable oil paintings.
+His career culminated in his Black Paintings of 1819 to 1823, which depicted intensely haunting themes of insanity and pessimism.

 Here are three examples of fantasy paintings dealing with supernatural and mythological themes:

-Explore our extensive collection of Fantasy wall art and discover the otherworldly beauty of Greek mythological paintings.
+Explore our extensive collection of Fantasy wall art replica paintings to discover the otherworldly beauty of Greek mythological art.